 An innovative incident and crisis response manager, Scott Riddle leads investigations and legal response for clients in the transportation industry.

-From transportation incidents and terrorist attacks to corporate criminality and governmental investigations, Scott and his teams have guided clients through complex crises.
+From transportation and workplace incidents to acts of violence and governmental investigations, Scott and his teams have guided clients through complex crises.
 As an attorney who clients turn to when things get tough, Scott has developed a crisis management practice employing a strategic and business-focused approach for clients facing emergencies and distinguished himself as a top-notch legal crisis manager.
 In this role, he guides teams of employees, attorneys, and outside consultants in the development and implementation of crisis management and public relations strategies to protect a client's interests and reputation, minimize harm to business assets, and achieve the most favorable outcome.